djiesr/Hydro-Quebec_Open_Data/README.md

 ## Instructions

-Copy the yaml file with your other package file.
+Copy the hq_open_data.yaml file with your other package file.

 If you didn't configure package file, follow these steps.